TotalKrill/nvim/README.md

 -----

 This is my private vim setting, it might be updated or it might not.
+The settings are somewhat commented in the .vimrc file

 I am not responsible for anything you destroy by using my settings file.

 Installation